1dv031/syllabus/examination/part_1/examination.md

 ### Some tips

 * Use spell check!
 And if possible grammar check!
-* Remember: this is a story even if the form is not that of a fairy tale or a novel.
-Think about your narrative and style!
 * Read it out loud.
 If it is hard for you to read, it is probably hard for someone else.
 * Let some else read it and get their feedback on the content, the language and the narrative.
-* Keep within the limits!
 * Make sure to make references to the course literature and any other literature that is relevant for your topic.
   * Use a [recognized system](https://lnu.se/en/library/Writing-and-referencing/referencing/) ([SWE](https://lnu.se/ub/skriva-och-referera/skriva-referenser/)) for incorporating references in your text.
 * We will run your report through the anti plagiarism system Urkund. **Do not copy text from other student's reports nor from any other documents!**